About this listing

 Chickens in the chicken run.
 (This is Portland after all!)
-Feel free to say hi to Gals when you gather an egg for breakfast.
-Fried egg or waffles perhaps?
+Feel free to say hi to Gals.

 This is transportation paradise.
 Portland is all about biking, walking, and taking public transport.
 After experiencing the ease of access and the delightful places that surround us- many guests want to move here.
 And some do!

 We might be able to rent bikes to you and there are many other options as well.
 Quick walk to many buses, #14. #15. #75.
 There are many short-term rental cars close by.

 Since it is not possible to list this under the Airbnb system here is an approximation of rates for many guests under one roof with their private space along with the host( in their rooms and office) with all sharing common spaces.
 All guests will have sufficient privacy due to the size of the house and amount of common areas to share.

-These ballpark rates do not include tax, airbnb fees, or cleaning fee (depends on # of guests).
+These ballpark rates do not include airbnb fees or taxes, or cleaning fee (depends on # of guests).
 Amount varies due to which rooms requested, number of guests, hosted or not-hosted, time of year, and duration of stay.
 Please give us as much information as you can with your request.

-To rent the entire Portland Oasis Inn (non-hosted) the daily rate is between $600-950 depending on holidays and duration of stay.
+To rent the entire Portland Oasis Inn (non-hosted) the daily rate is between $1200 and $1600 depending on holidays and duration of stay.

 ~How to Be a Delightful Guest~